 Site location and ownership

-The reserve is owned and managed by WLT project partner, Fundación Pro-Bosque (Pro-Forest Foundation), an Ecuadorian non-profit conservation organisation.
-Fundación Pro-Bosque’s aim at Cerro Blanco is to protect and restore a representative sample of the dry tropical forest region and to promote understanding and appreciation of it among local people and visitors.
+The reserve is owned and managed by WLT project partner, Fundación Pro-Bosque (Pro-Bosque), an Ecuadorian non-profit conservation organisation.
+Pro-Bosque’s aim at Cerro Blanco is to protect and restore a representative sample of the dry tropical forest region and to promote understanding and appreciation of it among local people and visitors.

 The importance of the forests at Cerro Blanco was first highlighted by the late Ted Parker of Conservation International, and it was established as a reserve in 1989.